 Internship Job Descriptions

-- Increase use of protective behaviors while drinking in an effort reduce incidence of unprotected sex, accidents due to impairment in judgement, and self-harm and suicidal ideation.
+- Increase use of protective behaviors (steps you take to have a good night and a good morning) while drinking, specifically with male-identified students, in an effort reduce incidence of unprotected sex, accidents due to impairment in judgement, and self-harm.

-- Decrease use of tobacco and nicotine products-use among SF State students.
+- Increase utilization of on- and off- campus resources for support for tobacco and nicotine use & decrease use of tobacco and nicotine products-use among SF State students.

 - Increase percentage of SF State students who are able to self-identify as struggling with substance use/abuse and seek help as a result.

-Experience or interest in reducing risk associated with alcohol, tobacco and other drugs preferred.
+Experience or interest in event planning, coordinating/supervising student staff, and promoting healthy choices surrounding alcohol, tobacco and other drugs preferred.

-The Campus Health Initiatives interns will have the opportunity to work on and develop various campus-wide health programs and projects.
-Examples of projects include working on the development of a food pantry at SF State and other food insecurity programs, increasing the access to wellness programs via the SF State app, assisting with the development of a peer health ambassador program, and supporting the development of the wellness arm for the Mashouf Wellness Center.
-The interns will have the opportunity to do campus assessments, research of best-practices, and to work with various staff and faculty across the campus.
-In addition, the interns will participate in the Student Health Advisory Committee and learn about advocacy at SF State.
-Experience or interest in health and wellness topics preferred.
+The Basic Needs Intern will have the opportunity to work on and develop various campus-wide health programs and projects focusing on food insecurity and housing instability (aka hunger and homelessness).
+Examples of projects include working on the development of a leftover food app, expanding the on-campus CalFresh assistance program, and helping with the creation and implementation of programs and policies to address hunger and homelessness.
+The Intern will have the opportunity to do campus assessments, research of best-practices, and to work with various staff and faculty across the campus.
+Background, job or academic experience and/or interest in health and wellness related issues preferred.

 The Men’s Health intern will be responsible for assisting with efforts that promote and advocate for men’s health issues, including (but not limited to) violence reduction, mental wellness, sexual health, and substance use.
 Through critical analysis of the intersection between gender, culture, and health, the Men’s Health intern will help develop and implement projects designed with professional staff and maintain initiatives targeted at broadening the definition of masculinity to better promote healthful behavior.
 The Men’s Health intern may be responsible for media campaigns, research of best-practices in scientific literature, outreach projects, project evaluation, and other duties as assigned.
 Additionally, the Men’s Health intern may be responsible for implementation of health education and promotion programs in residence halls, classes, student organizational meetings, or other settings.
 Experience or interest in men’s health issues preferred.

-- Increase the proportion of students who receive information on suicide from SF.
+- Increase the proportion of students who receive information on suicide from SF State

-General duties will include reporting program statistics, monitoring and responding to emerging health topics, conducting formative research and completing other administrative duties as needed.
-Experience or interest in mental health related issues preferred.
+General duties will include reporting program statistics, monitoring and responding to emerging mental health topics, conducting formative research and completing other administrative duties as needed.
+Experience or interest in mental health related issues and community organizing preferred.

 Nutrition interns will be responsible for assisting with projects that help to develop sustainable diet and eating habits among SF State students.
 Projects will fall under three topic areas: